mendhak/Gradle-Github-Colored-Output/README.md

-# Gradle-Travis-Colored-Output
+# Gradle Travis Colored Output (for tests)
-Gradle script plugin which formats test output in a slightly colorful way (made for Travis CI but works in terminal)
+Gradle script plugin.
+It formats gradle test output in a slightly colorful way (made for Travis CI but works in terminal).

 ## Reference it